oskey-org/swift-ui-kit-oskey-org/README.md

 ## Content

-- `OSKUICarousel` is a stylable carousel to use within you SwiftUI powered apps.
+- `OSKUICarousel` is a stylable carousel, perfect for scrolling though photos, cards, ...
+- `OSKUIListTile` is a stylable list tile suitable for list row element

 ## Supported platforms and minimal versions